 TIPS + TOOLS

-If your home was built before 1990 (as many homes are), you’re planning to take on a home improvement project in 2017 (as many people are), and you don’t know about asbestos (as many people don’t), then this article is for you!
+If your home was built before 1990 (as many homes are), if you’re planning to take on a home improvement project (as many people are), and if you don’t know about asbestos (as many people don’t), then this article is for you!
 We will walk you through WHAT asbestos is, WHERE it can be found, WHY it should matter to you, and most importantly, HOW you can prevent it from becoming a health concern for you, your family, and anyone you have working on your home.

 What is asbestos?